Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Theory: 5 hours ground instruction

-Practice: 3 flight hours, divided over 3 flights of 1 hour
+Practice: 3 flight hours, spread over 3 flights of 1 hour

 What can you do with it?

-The UPRT course is essential for pilots to master unexpected situations in the air.
+The UPRT course is essential for pilots to handle unexpected situations in the air.
 You learn how to prevent and recover from unusual aircraft attitudes, which is crucial for flight safety.
-The course consists of one day of theoretical training, followed by three practical flights on consecutive days.
-Each flight has an extensive briefing beforehand and a debriefing to reinforce what was learned.
+The course consists of a day of theoretical training, followed by three practical flights on consecutive days.
+Each flight includes a thorough pre-flight briefing and a debrief to reinforce what was learned.
 This training is a valuable addition to your skills as a pilot and increases your confidence in complex flight situations.

 Multi Engine Piston (MEP) Type Rating